 This safe, non-invasive test produces comprehensive still and moving images of the heart, valves, and blood vessels using a computer, a magnetic field, and radiofrequency waves.

 A cardiac MRI can be used to determine the regurgitant fraction (degree of regurgitation) and identify narrowing, tears, aneurysms, and other abnormalities.
 Unlike many other tests, there is no risk of radiation or kidney problems (iodine dyes) with magnetic resonance imaging.

 Holter monitor testing

-A Holter monitor is a portable, battery-operated machine that records cardiovascular electrical activity (EKG) over an extended period of time, usually 24-48 hours.
+A Holter monitor is a portable, battery-operated machine that records cardiovascular electrical activity (EKG) over an extended period of time – usually 24-48 hours, but sometimes longer.

 Electrodes (conductive patches) are applied to the patient’s chest and certain areas of the body and connected to a recording device that hangs around the neck or rests on the waist belt.